Degrassi season 14

 The fourteenth season was announced on November 13, 2013.
-Filming for the season commenced on April 11, 2014 at Epitome Studios in Toronto.
+Filming for the season commenced on April 11, 2014, at Epitome Studios in Toronto.
 Filming continued into August, with a break before filming the final four episodes of the season in order to give Epitome the opportunity to start filming episodes for the first season of their new series.
 Filming for this season completed on October 6, 2014.
-On June 4, 2015, it was announced that the season fourteen would be the last season of the series.
+On June 4, 2015, it was announced that it would be the show's final season.

 Cast

-The fourteenth season has twenty-five actors receiving star billing with twenty-two of them returning from the previous season.
-Returning cast members include:
+The fourteenth season has twenty-four actors receiving star billing with twenty-two of them returning from the previous season.
+Joining the main cast are Amanda Arcuri (Lola) and Reiya Downs (Shay), replacing Jahmil French (Dave), Alicia Josipovic (Bianca), Cory Lee (Ms. Oh), Chloe Rose (Katie) and Jordan Todosey (Adam).